rootsdev/polygenea/docs/usecases.md

 However, since the algorithms to do this are not yet in production the manual belief set is probably best for now.

+## Authority-Controlled Attributions

+For various reasons some groups want to be able to control attribution of various values related to family history.
+Examples include membership in various "daughters-of-\_\_\_\_" groups, tribal rights, and LDS temple ordinances.
+But problems arise as the details of the deceased-as-believed-to-be change.
+If we realize that Tom Jones was really two people, which one (if either) gets to keep the attribution?

+I suggest that controlled attributes be attached to a single Thing node within a Match-based individual.
+Properties may be discredited, Matches made or broken, but no ambiguity results: there is still one attributed Thing node.
+If at some point a few different attributed Thing nodes are Matched together we have unambiguous data showing that the attribution was applied multiple times.

+I am assuming that the authority would keep its own list of attribution Property nodes which it might make publicly readable, but that it would not accept these attributions from outside sources.
+The attributions could also be cryptographically signed so that third parties could verify if attributions they hear about were created by the authority or not.

+My suggestions for a solution to this are not unique to polygenea: they would work in any DeadEnds, Lifelines, Behold, and other persona/source detail systems as well.